ShishirModi/ShishirModi/README.md

 ### <div align="center">I'm Shishir, a student, an enthusiast, and an aspiring developer 👨‍💻 🚀</div>

-- 🔭 I’m currently writing a book called [Z-Clypse](https://bit.ly/Z-Clypse).
+- 🔭 I’m currently writing a book called [Checkmate](https://bit.ly/checkmate-wattpad).
 Check it out, it means a lot!

-- 🌱 I’m currently learning Golang and Bot Development
+- 🌱 I’m currently learning Golang

-- ❓ Ask me about anything related to Python and stuff in general
+- ❓ Ask me about anything related to tech and stuff in general

-- ⚡ Fun fact: I think I make good jokes 😜
+- ⚡ Fun fact: The first computer mouse was made of wood!

 <br/>